asonnellini/Hadoop-How-To/Documents/Create-Hive-Table/Hadoop-How-to-Hive-Create-Table.md

 I will assume that:

-  - The csv file name is drivers.csv
+  - The csv file name is drivers.csv and is already on the Edge Node

   - **beeline** client is installed on the Edge Node

-  - We have access to a Database named dsti\_2020\_fall\_1 on the Hadoop Platform
+  - We have access to a Hive Database named dsti\_2020\_fall\_1 on the Hadoop Platform

 # Steps

+  - Connect to the Edge Node

-  - First step is to check the content of the csv file, and in particular if there is a header and what is the datatype of each entry
+  - Check the content of the csv file, and in particular if there is a header and what is the datatype of each entry